Blind helm, Lucy Hodges MBE, steers aql into their first year as Communications Sponsor of Cowes Week

 aql is on site to connect Cowes Week with the digital world through technology solutions, such as text messaging, time synchronisation and wireless communications.

-aql CEO Professor Adam Beaumont is a keen sailor and has been a regular at Cowes Week since 1990 and has lead a team for the last three “round the island” races – a 50 Nautical mile race also starting from Cowes.
+aql CEO Professor Adam Beaumont is a keen sailor and has been a regular at Cowes Week since 1990 and has led a team for the last three Round the Island races – a 50 nautical mile race also starting from Cowes.